Subject Source: Library of Congress Subject HeadingsScope Note: Created For = NAHSTE

 Scope and Contents Letter to Sir Charles Lyell from Dr (Joseph) Lister enclosing a memoranda which Lister thought might be of interest to Lyell.
 The memoranda contains information about schistose basalt, sienitic greenstone, a bog called the "Atuleiros", the Lagoon at the Serra, fossils at Canical, polished stone on the road to St. Anna, a sea-fountain or blower called "The Forja", a swarm of Locusts and Mr Smith states in his "Original Paper" that he has found a rolled mass of granite amongst limestone and an...

 Dates: 14 June 1854

-Newspaper article, Verus et Utilis, The British Scientific Association, 8 October 1834
+Newspaper cutting from the Scotsman, Verus et Utilis, The British Scientific Association, 8 October 1834

 Scope and Contents Printed article regarding the proceedings of a meeting of the British Scientific Association mentioning a visit by Sir Charles Lyell to Sweden, the publication of a geological map of Scotland, freshwater limestone and Kirkton Quarry, 8 October 1834.

 Scope and Contents This brown leather notebook contains mostly very brief and miscellaneous notes and references.
 The writing is done all in ink, with a few sketches.
 There is no front plate, just ink "March 1829".
 The inside cover reads: Mr C Lyell, 9 Crown Office Row, Temple.
 The following table of contents is Lyell's own words, copied from Lyell's own "Index", found at the beginning and end of the notebook, transcribed from digital surrogates using the platform...